Asiana Airlines Flight 214: Passengers

-Crash
+Accident

 On July 6, 2013, Flight OZ214 took off from Incheon International Airport (ICN) at 5:04 p.m.
 KST (08:04 UTC), 34 minutes after its scheduled departure time.
 It was scheduled to land at San Francisco International Airport (SFO) at 11:04 a.m.
 PDT (18:04 UTC).
 The flight was uneventful until its landing.

-The instrument landing system's vertical guidance (glide slope) on Runway 28L was unavailable, as it had been taken out of service on June 1 and a notice to air missions to that effect had been issued.
+The instrument landing system's (ILS) vertical guidance (glide slope) on Runway 28L was unavailable, as it had been taken out of service on June 1.
+A notice to airmen to that effect had been issued.
 Therefore, a precision ILS approach to the runway was not possible.

 The flight was cleared for a visual approach to Runway 28L at 11:21 a.m.
-PDT, and told to maintain a speed of 180 kn until the aircraft was 5 nmi from the runway.
+PDT and was told to maintain a speed of 180 kn until the aircraft was 5 nmi from the runway.
 At 11:26 a.m., Northern California TRACON ("NorCal Approach") handed the flight off to San Francisco tower.
-A tower controller acknowledged the second call from the crew at 11:27 a.m. when the plane was 1.5 mi away, and gave clearance to land.
+A tower controller acknowledged the second call from the crew at 11:27 a.m. when the plane was 1.5 mi away and gave clearance to land.

 The weather was very good; the latest METAR reported light wind, 10 mi visibility (the maximum it can report), no precipitation, and no forecast or reports of wind shear.
 The pilots performed a visual approach assisted by the runway's precision approach path indicator (PAPI).

 Preliminary analysis indicated that the plane's approach was too slow and too low.
 Eighty-two seconds before impact, at an altitude of about 1600 ft, the autopilot was turned off, the throttles were set to idle, and the plane was operated manually during final descent.
 NTSB chairman Deborah Hersman stated the pilots did not "set the aircraft for an auto-land situation ...
-They had been cleared for a visual approach and they were hand-flying the airplane," adding: "During the approach there were statements made in the cockpit first about being above the glide path, then about being on the glide path, then later reporting about being below the glide path.
+They had been cleared for a visual approach and they were hand-flying the airplane", adding: "During the approach there were statements made in the cockpit first about being above the glide path, then about being on the glide path, then later reporting about being below the glide path.
 All of these statements were made as they were on the approach to San Francisco..."
 Based on preliminary data from the flight data recorder (FDR), the NTSB found that the plane's airspeed on final approach had fallen well below its target approach speed.
 A preliminary review of FAA radar return data did not show an abnormally steep descent curve, although the crew did recognize that they began high on the final approach.